matt-butler-web-dev/snappy-shopper-test/README.md

 This code covers the required points as outlined in the test document.
 It has been completed using only API routes, there are no front end pages available to view.

-Below contains a list of commands that will help with setup and testing the code.
+Below contains information that will help with the setup and testing the code.

 The available API routes with examples of expected data are also listed.

-At the end of this I list the areas I would want to improve, add or investigate further if I were to spend additional time on this test.
+At the end of file I list the areas I would want to improve, add or investigate further if I were to spend additional time on this test.

-## Recommended Commands to Run

-The usual laravel project setup is required to setup the test, but I would like to make sure that the following are ran:

-php artisan migrate - All my tables have been created via migrations, so this will setup their structure

-php artisan db:seed --class=ShopTypeSeeder - I have created a simple seeder to populate the Shop Type table with the 3 recommended shop types.
-As mentioned in my improvements list, I would have liked to have created a seeder for Shops too, but felt my time was better spent on other areas.
+## Setting up the test locally

+ - Clone this repo
+ - composer install
+ - create .env with relevant MySQL Database details to an empty DB
+ - php artisan key:generate
+ - php artisan migrate
+ - php artisan db:seed --class=ShopTypeSeeder
+ - php artisan serve

 # Test points